Webyx-Co/coding-conventions/README.md

 Use snake case

 ### Commits
 In order to better organize our commits, we use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) pattern.
-The
+The commits have two required fields and three optional ones, that are:

+ - Type
+ - Scope
+ - Short description
+ - Body
+ - Footer

+ > We recommend to always

 ### Tags & Releases
 We use semantic version on our tags, using the pattern X.Y.Z-release.build.